 - Rainbow fish

 And, believe it or not, albino Corydoras really stand out against black aquarium gravel or dark decorations/plants.
-They tend to be a pinkish/peach with bright pink eyes and really make a statement if you’re looking for something a little more vibrant than the typical cory colors.
+They tend to be pinkish/peach with bright pink eyes and really make a statement if you’re looking for something a little more vibrant than the typical cory colors.

 Here are a few tips to brighten up the colors of the fish in your freshwater tank: